PCIe400 generic readout board qualification test: Qualification and test infrastructure

+The board is designed around Altera's Agilex 7 M-series~\cite{altera-agilex} with 1.3~million~ALM\footnote{Adaptive Logic Module} running at up to 1\ghz and 32~GB of HBM2e\footnote{High Bandwidth Memory}.
+It embeds several peripherals including opto-electronic transceivers, supporting various protocols such as TTC-PON~\cite{9374437} and White~Rabbit~\cite{Serrano:1215571}, an identification flash, power supply monitoring circuits, and jitter filtering PLL.
+A block diagram and a photo of the board are given in Figure~\ref{fig:pcie400_synoptic_photo}.

-The board can be controlled through PCIe and USB/JTAG for debugging.
-These connections allow configuring peripherals and monitoring board status.
-External components and internal gateware module registers are accessible through a common Avalon Memory-Mapped bus.
-A test suite, built upon our framework, pytest~\cite{pytest} and polars~\cite{polars}, validated all peripheral access through more than 400~compliance tests executed in less than a minute.
+When installed in a PC server, the board can be controlled through PCIe.
+A USB/JTAG is also available for debugging and early-stage benchtop validation.
+These connections allow the configuration of peripherals and the monitoring of the board status.
+External components and internal gateware registers are accessible through a common Avalon Memory-Mapped bus.